-The Twinning Manual further introduces a number of novelties with the purpose of diminishing the time lapse between the launch of a Twinning Fiche and the start of project activities, by simplifying the procedures related to contracting.
+The Twinning Manual further introduces a number of novelties with the purpose of shortening the time-lapse between the launch of a Twinning Fiche and the start of project activities, by simplifying the procedures related to contracting.

-This revised Twinning Manual applies to Twinning grants awarded following calls for proposals published after 30 June 2017.
+The Twinning Manual revision 2017 applies to Twinning grants awarded following calls for proposals published after 30 June 2017.
 The Templates in the annexes provided in this Manual should be used for all Twinning procedures, if not specified otherwise.